ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 permalink: /how-i-lift-my-mood-by-asking-myself-questions/
 ---

-These 8 questions **lift my mood** every morning.
+The questions **lift my mood** and provide a kind of stand-up meeting with myself every morning.
 If I feel depressed, they make me feel happier.

 I've provided example answers for context.